cesheridan/streamline.vim/README.md

 _streamline.vim_ is **designed for multi-window tabs** when editing routinely traverses more than three windows.

-When, for example, Vim is in the lower left of a 9 window tab, and you want to go to a window in the middle far-right of the tab, _relative jkl; etc navigation may offer no direct route_, because the origin-destination windows are not adjacent.
+When, for example, Vim is in the lower left of a 9 window tab, and you want to go to a window in the middle far-right of the tab, _relative hjkl etc navigation may offer no direct route_, because the origin-destination windows are not adjacent.

 Here, the fastest route is to navigate by the window number of the destination, its address.